Skip to main content

 pcos recurrence

-Meaning ∞ PCOS Recurrence refers to the re-emergence of symptoms or diagnostic criteria associated with Polycystic Ovary Syndrome after a period of clinical improvement or remission.
+Meaning ∞ PCOS Recurrence refers to the re-emergence of the clinical and biochemical manifestations of Polycystic Ovary Syndrome (PCOS) after a period of remission or successful management, often following lifestyle intervention, pharmacological treatment, or pregnancy.

 gut microbiome